dsartori/pumpkin-data/README.md

 to generate data from the CSV files.
 I've already done this - the repository includes a SQLite database named `pumpkin.db`

+## Querying the Database

+You can query  `pumpkin.db` in place inside the container, or copy the database file to use in your own pumpkin-related project.

 ## Copying Data from the Container
 To copy the data from the container to your local machine, use the following command:
 ```sh